 Whether it’s a specific savings amount or spending limit, having a clear sight of your goal makes it easier to achieve it.

-As YNAB puts it, budgeting is not always about restrictions.
-So, whatever purpose you set, this budgeting app will remind you of it and help you achieve it.
+As YNAB puts it: budgeting isn’t always about restrictions.
+So, whatever purpose you set, this budgeting app will remind you of your goal and help you achieve it.

-If you’re not used to reading graphs, then you might think of these as eyesores.
+If you’re not used to reading reports or graphs, then you might think they’re hard to understand.

 YNAB makes it easier to interpret data with excellent and uncomplicated visual graphics, making it friendly for many users, not just budget experts.